vuejs/v2.vuejs.org/src/guide/custom-directive.md

 A directive definition object can provide several hook functions (all optional):

-- `bind`: called only once, when the directive is first bound to the element
+- `bind`: called only once, when the directive is first bound to the element.
+This is where you can do one-time setup work.

-- `inserted`: called when the bound element has been inserted into its parent node (this only guarantees parent node presence, not in-document)
+- `inserted`: called when the bound element has been inserted into its parent node (this only guarantees parent node presence, not necessarily in-document).

-- `update`: called whenever the bound element is updated, even when the directive value has not changed
+- `update`: called whenever the bound element's containing component is updated.
+The directive's value may or may not have changed.
+You can skip unnecessary updates by comparing the binding's current and old values (see below on hook arguments).

-- `componentUpdated`: called after the component has completed an update cycle
+- `componentUpdated`: called after the containing component has completed an update cycle.

-- `unbind`: called only once, when the directive is unbound from the element
+- `unbind`: called only once, when the directive is unbound from the element.

 We'll explore the arguments passed into these hooks (i.e. `el`, `binding`, `vnode`, and `oldVnode`) in the next section.